Feasibility and stability in large Lotka Volterra systems with interaction structure: Introduction

 We use the generalised Lotka-Volterra model (GLV)

-to explore the links between Eq. \eqref{maymodel} and feasibility.
+\gc{to explore the links between the parameterisations of the interaction matrix $A$ in Eqs.~(\ref{maymodelparam}-\ref{A+Tparam})} and feasibility.
 Here $x_i$ is the abundance of species $i$, $r_i$ is its intrinsic growth rate, $A$ the interaction matrix, and $\odot$ the Hadamard product.
 Eq.~(\ref{GLV}) has a single non-zero fixed point, $\bm{x}^*$, with a Jacobian, $J$, such that

+\xl{Note that if the elements of $A$ are drawn from a random distribution, then $\bm{x}^{*}$ is also a random variable (see, for instance Fig.~\ref{x1_x2}).
+We denote the multivariate distribution of $\bm{x}^{*}$ as $P(\bm{x}^{*})$.
+In particular, there is nothing intrinsic about the structure of $\bm{x}^{*}$ in Eq.~\eqref{xfp} that guarantees that it is feasible (\gc{i.e. that $x^*_i>0\,\forall\,i$}). \gc{Instead, for any given randomly sampled $A$, there is a probability that the fixed point is feasible, which we denote $P_{feas}$}.} The relationships between feasibility, stability and different system constraints such as interaction structure is a central theme in theoretical ecology~\cite{bunin2017ecological}.

-which is defined as feasible if $x_i^*>0$ $\forall$ $i$.
-The relationships between feasibility, stability and different system constraints such as interaction structure is a central theme in theoretical ecology \cite{bunin2017ecological}.
-Early analytic insight into the feasibility of $\bm{x}^*$ in Eq. \eqref{xfp} assumed that $A$ had interaction coefficients with fixed strengths, or with randomly generated signs~\cite{roberts1974stability,gilpin1975stability,goh1977feasibility}.
-Stone \cite{stone1988some} linked this to May's approach by considering the probability that $\bm{x}^*$ is feasible given an ensemble of interaction matrices constructed following Eq.~(\ref{maymodel}) with uncorrelated $a_{ij}$~\cite{stone1988some}.
-Assuming that $x^{*}_{i}$ is normally distributed for all $i\in[1,n]$, Stone showed that for a fully connected system $C=1$, the probability of feasibility is
+Early analytic insight into the feasibility of $\bm{x}^*$ in Eq.~\eqref{xfp} assumed that $A$ had interaction coefficients with fixed strengths, or with randomly generated signs~\cite{roberts1974stability,gilpin1975stability,goh1977feasibility}.
+Stone \cite{stone1988some} linked this to May's approach by considering the probability that $\bm{x}^*$ is feasible given an ensemble of random interaction matrices parameterised \xl{according to} Eq.~(\ref{maymodelparam}).
+Under the condition that $r_i=1$ $\forall$ $i \in[i,n]$, Stone assumed that such a parameterisation of interaction matrices gives rise to a normally distributed $x^{*}_{i}$ (see Figure \ref{x1_x2} \xl{and Supplemental Material Section VIII}).